Get

 four little maltese puppies lying on bed

-The Maltese is very popular and consistently ranks in the top 20 most popular dog breeds.
+The Maltese consistently ranks in the top 20 most popular dog breeds.
 That means you’re more likely to have an easy time finding a puppy, but you may also have to contend with shady breeders trying to capitalize on that popularity.
 We suggest searching social media for Maltese groups, where owners can help you meet reputable breeders.
-The AKC marketplace is another great place to look where you can connect with accredited and screened Maltese breeders across the nation.
+The AKC marketplace is another great place to look, and you can connect with accredited and screened Maltese breeders across the nation.

 No matter where you search, you should always do your due diligence when contacting and interacting with breeders.
 Dishonest puppy mills treat their dogs poorly and keep them in unsanitary conditions while skimping on vital health screenings.
 It can be hard to tell a good breeder from a poor one at a glance, but there are some ways you can tell the difference.